-House Bill No. by Representative Spell amends R.S.
+This bill amends R.S.
 33:101.1 to clarify the role of planning commissions in the approval or disapproval of subdivision plats, designating this act as a legislative function that involves the exercise of legislative discretion.
-The bill stipulates that any subdivision ordinance enacted by a governing authority, planning commission, or planning administrator is subject to judicial review only on the grounds that such ordinance or act is arbitrary and capricious, which constitutes an abuse of discretion, unreasonable exercise of police powers, excessive use of granted power, or denial of due process.
+It specifies that the actions of the governing authority, planning commission, or planning administrator regarding subdivision ordinances are subject to judicial review only on the grounds that such actions are arbitrary and capricious, which constitutes an abuse of discretion or an unreasonable exercise of police powers.
+The bill also emphasizes that judicial review will be limited to the record established by the governing authority or planning commission involved in the decision being appealed.

 Statutes affected: